-Sexually transmitted diseases are common and have potentially significant health impacts.
-Any change in vaginal discharge, pain with sex or unexpected vaginal bleeding should prompt a visit to your healthcare provider.
-See your provider as soon as possible and before you have sex again to avoid potential spread of a sexually transmitted disease.
-Your provider can perform testing, make a diagnosis and provide any necessary treatment.
+Even though yeast infections are not a sexually transmitted disease, they share symptoms with STDs, which are common and have potentially significant health impacts.
+Any change in vaginal discharge, pain with sex or unexpected vaginal bleeding should prompt a visit to your healthcare provider to rule out STDs as the cause.

 Pregnancy is a time when yeast infections are particularly common and the types of medications used are important.
 Any vaginal symptoms during pregnancy, including itching, pain, bleeding or change in discharge, should be evaluated immediately by your healthcare provider.

 - Centers for Disease Control and Prevention: 2015 Sexually Transmitted Diseases Treatment Guidelines: Vulvovaginal Candidiasis